 Farmer-specific tax benefits tend to accrue for farms with higher incomes, which are generally large farms with high farm income and very small farms with high levels of off-farm income.
 Although very small farms do not generate enough farm income to support a family, most small farms benefit from their ability to claim farm losses for tax purposes because these losses can be used to offset nonfarm income and thereby reduce overall taxes.
 At the same time, some farmers working full-time on farming operations do not generate enough taxable income—either farm or nonfarm—to fully use the available tax benefits.

 Examples of special tax treatment for farmers include cash accounting (or cash method), multi-year averaging for farm income, accelerated depreciation, and capital gains treatment for certain assets used in farming.
 (For definitions of tax terms, see the IRS website.)
 These and other provisions reduce the farm income tax base.
 Such incentives have likely encouraged greater investment in productive capacity than would have occurred without tax incentives, and this may have affected farmland prices, organizational structure, and farm profitability.

-The favorable tax treatment for farm income is reflected in the size of farm profits and losses reported for income tax purposes.
+The favorable tax treatment for farm income is reflected in the size of farm income and losses reported for income tax purposes.
 Since 1980, Internal Revenue Service data indicate sole farm proprietorships have reported a combined negative net farm income for tax purposes (see Statistics of Income, taxable profit and losses from farming, Schedule F (Form 1040)).
 These farm losses reduce taxes by offsetting taxable income from nonfarm sources.